ABOUT ME

 In the summer of 2025, I decided to become familiar with more laboratory techniques, including:

 After planning out my degree, I realized that 20 credits, three programs, and four years is too little to encapsulate all of my interests.
 At first, I contemplated taking additional years, but for financial reasons, decided otherwise.
-Instead, I dedicated myself to self-study to learn all the topics that I would not have time to take a course for (see self-study section).
+Instead, I dedicated myself to self-studying all the topics that I would not have the time to take a course for (see self-study section).
 My intention with learning various topics is to provide myself with a wide breadth of knowledge within the Life, Statistical, and Computer Sciences to further the frontier of molecular biology and genetics.

 Bioinformatics, Mathematics, Statistics, and Computer Science